Thaipusam Festival: Hindu Piercing Rituals Under the Blood Moon

 Thaipusam Festival 2019 at Batu Caves, Malaysia, photo by Ivan Kralj

 The Americans went crazy for the Super Wolf Blood Moon.
 The particular position of Earth between the Sun and the Moon made our satellite appear bloody red these days.
-The total lunar eclipse was not visible in Asia, but that didn’t stop millions to celebrate one of the most extreme Hindu festivals, always falling on the full moon of the Tamil month of Thai.
-Well, technically, Thaipusam Festival (or Thai Poosam) doesn’t have to be that radical!
+The total lunar eclipse was not visible in Asia, but that didn’t stop millions from celebrating one of the most extreme Hindu festivals, always falling on the full moon of the Tamil month of Thai.
+Well, technically, the Thaipusam Festival (or Thai Poosam) doesn’t have to be that radical!
 Its self-mutilating body practices are actually banned in India, as they believe that the body is the temple of the soul and therefore shouldn’t be harmed.
 However, visitors to Batu Caves and Penang in Malaysia continually celebrate this annual Hindu festival by engaging in dramatic body piercing rituals that usually produce no blood.
 This year, I followed a family of Hindu pilgrims to Batu Caves, to witness Muruga trance from the very proximity.

 16 hours of barefoot march